uipath-certification/uipath-certification.github.io/_posts/2021-02-24-mix-and-match.md

 ---
 layout: default
 author: Serge
-title: Docker mix and match
+title: Docker command line mix and match
-blurb: A little docker mix and match
+blurb: A little docker mix and match activity to see how well you know the docker command line.

 ---

-Match the activity to the command.
+Can you match the activity to the command

 <table>
+  <tr><th>Action</th><th>Command</th></tr>
 <tr>
   <td>&nbsp;&nbsp;switch to the root user&nbsp;&nbsp;</td>
   <td>&nbsp;&nbsp;<input type="checkbox"/>gradle build &nbsp;&nbsp;</td>